T of C

 Fan Ji, a righteous woman of Chu, was a consort of King Zhuang of Chu.
 King Zhuang loved to carouse, but Fan Ji did not dare....He was devoted to hunting, so she abstained from meat for two years.
 Touched by her determination King Zhuang gave up hunting.

-,4 saying they are in Cai Yong's Qin Cao (the first of the Nine Preludes), then a final comment.
+(There is then the story that she admonished King Zhuang to dismiss Yuqiu Zi and promote Shunshu Ao.
+This is followed by a quotation of lyrics entitled Lienü Yin,4 saying they are in Cai Yong's Qin Cao (the first of the Nine Preludes), then a final comment.
 There seems to be no mention here, or anywhere for that matter, of her actually playing the qin, only of composing a melody that became a qin tune or song.)

 Footnotes (Shorthand references are explained on a separate page)

-1 15796.51 樊姬 (Fan Ji) tells story of her fasting because King Zhuang liked to hunt, then the story that she admonished King Zhuang to dismiss Yuqiu Zi and promote Shunshu Ao.
+15796.51 樊姬 (Fan Ji) tells story of her fasting because King Zhuang liked to hunt, then the story that she admonished King Zhuang to dismiss Yuqiu Zi and promote Shunshu Ao.
 The reference given is the 賢明傳 Xianming Zhuan section of Lienü Zhuan.
 Her biography in Qin History is presumably based on the one in Lienü Zhuan.
-(Return)

-2 13 lines (Return)
+2. 13 lines (Return)

-4 See Qin Fu, p.
+4. See Qin Fu, p.
 744. The lyrics quoted are:

 忠諫行兮,正不邪,